 Sponsored by the Center for Israel Studies

 This award is designed to support Binghamton University students' independent research or creative work.
 The Center supports research in the history, politics, literatures, and cultures of Israel.
-To qualify, your project must be supervised by a Binghamton University faculty member, and you must enroll in independent study credit (2 or 4) or honors thesis credit at Binghamton University during fall 2017 (exceptions may be granted if a student has exceeded the maximum number of thesis or independent study credits allowed by his or her college).
-Funding is competitive and award amounts vary.
-The maximum award is $500.
+To qualify, your project must be supervised by a Binghamton University faculty member, and you must enroll in independent study credit (2 or 4) or honors thesis credit at Binghamton University (exceptions may be granted if a student has exceeded the maximum number of thesis or independent study credits allowed by his or her college).
+Funding is competitive and award amounts range from $200-700.

 Undergraduates from all Binghamton University schools and colleges are eligible.
 Preference will be given to students who do not have access to support through faculty research grants, who have not already received an Undergraduate Research Award, to those completing senior theses, and to upper-level students (juniors and seniors).